LEARNING NEVER GOES OUT OF STYLE – NOMINATION WINDOW FOR THE ACQUISITION LEADERSHIP CHALLENGE PROGRAM IS OPEN NOW THROUGH 31 JULY

 Your prior experience and background will be matched up with the desired and required skills of the program’s host companies.
 The training you receive is not typically available either through the military school system or civilian university system.
 Following tenure at the company, TWI participants are placed in a validated utilization assignment.

-FISCAL YEAR 2027 WarU TRAINING SCHEDULE OPENS JUNE 18
+FISCAL YEAR 2027 WarU TRAINING SCHEDULE IS AVAILABE AND OPEN FOR APPLICATIONS

-Starting June 18, Warfighting Acquisition University’s (WarU) fiscal year (FY) 2027 schedule and access to apply for FY27 courses will be available.
+The Warfighting Acquisition University’s (WarU) fiscal year (FY) 2027 schedule is available and open for application submissions.

 As a member of the AAW, part of managing your career is meeting your position’s statutory requirements by being certified at a certain level within your specific functional area.
 Getting certified means you’ve met the necessary training, experience, and depending on the position, education standards.